Parabolic subalgebras, parabolic buildings and parabolic projection: Global theory and parabolic buildings

 \section{Global theory and parabolic buildings}

 We now have sufficient information to adopt a more global perspective on parabolic subalgebras of a reductive Lie algebra $\g$.
-Let $G$ be a connected algebraic group with Lie algebra $\g$, so that the centre $Z(G)$ has Lie algebra $\z(\g)$, and $G/Z(G)\cong G^{ss}\leq\Aut(\g)$ is the identity component of the automorphism group, called the \emph{adjoint group} of $\g$; $G^{ss}$ is generated by $\exp(\ad x)$ for $x\in \cN(\g)$ (these generate a connected normal subgroup of $\Aut(\g)$ whose Lie algebra meets every simple component of $\g$ nontrivially).
+Let $G$ be a connected algebraic group with Lie algebra $\g$ (over a field $\F$ of characteristic zero), so that the centre $Z(G)$ has Lie algebra $\z(\g)$, and $G/Z(G)\cong G^{ss}\leq\Aut(\g)$ is the identity component of the automorphism group, called the \emph{adjoint group} of $\g$; $G^{ss}$ is generated by $\exp(\ad x)$ for $x\in \cN(\g)$ (these generate a connected normal subgroup of $\Aut(\g)$ whose Lie algebra meets every simple component of $\g$ nontrivially).
 For a subspace $\s\sub\g$ we let $N_G(\s)\leq G$ be the stabilizer of $\s$ and $C_G(\s)$ the kernel of the action of $N_G(\s)$ on $\s$.
 These subgroups have Lie algebras $\n_{\g}(\s)$ and $\c_{\g}(\s)$ respectively.